Reinforcement Learning Foundations for Deep Research Systems: A Survey: RL Methods for Agentic Research

 \section{RL Methods for Agentic Research}

-With high-quality synthetic data in place, the next critical step is designing effective RL training pipelines for deep research agents.
+With high-quality synthetic data in place, the next step is designing effective RL training pipelines for deep research agents.
 As established in Section~\ref{ch1:intro}, this chapter focuses on recent advances in RL-based training (rather than SFT/DPO), emphasizing end-to-end learning that strengthens long-horizon reasoning, planning, tool use, reflection, and synthesis.

-We organize the literature into three threads: (i) Training Regime and Optimization Structure: works that go beyond a baseline pipeline (i.e., DeepSeek-R1-style~\cite{Deepseek_R1} and Search-R1-style~\cite{jin2025search}) to improve stability, sample efficiency, long-context handling; (ii) Reward Design and Credit Assignment: approaches that determine what behaviors are reinforced and how credit is propagated across multi-step traces, including outcome-level vs. step-level rewards, novel reward designs, and return decomposition; (iii) Multimodal Research Agents: end-to-end multimodal agents that use a multimodal backbone (e.g., vision language models (VLMs)) to perform iterative perception–reasoning cycles; we prioritize works that internalize multimodal competence rather than delegating it primarily to external tools (e.g., pure OCR calls).
+We organize the literature into three threads: (i) Training Regime and Optimization Structure: works that go beyond the baseline pipeline (i.e., DeepSeek-R1-style~\cite{Deepseek_R1} and Search-R1-style~\cite{jin2025search}) to improve stability, sample efficiency, long-context handling, etc; (ii) Reward Design and Credit Assignment: approaches that determine what behaviors are reinforced and how credit is propagated across multi-step traces, including outcome-level vs. step-level rewards, novel reward designs, and return decomposition; (iii) Multimodal Research Agents: end-to-end multimodal agents that use a multimodal backbone (e.g., vision language models (VLMs)) to perform iterative perception–reasoning cycles; we prioritize works that internalize multimodal competence rather than delegating it primarily to external tools (e.g., pure OCR calls).

-For quick reference, Table~\ref{tab:rl-regime},~\ref{tab:rl-reward},~\ref{tab:rl-multimodal} summarize the papers covered in this chapter, reporting their backbone policy models, whether a cold start is used before RL (e.g., SFT/RSFT/none), and the reward types employed (outcome/format/etc).
+For quick reference, Table~\ref{tab:rl-regime},~\ref{tab:rl-reward},~\ref{tab:rl-multimodal} summarize the papers covered in Section~\ref{ch:rl}, reporting their backbone policy models, whether a cold start is used before RL (e.g., SFT/RSFT/none), and the reward types employed (outcome/format/etc).
+For brevity, we report only the largest backbone size from each model family when multiple scales are used in the same paper (e.g., if a paper trains on both Qwen2.5-3B/7B and Llama-3-8B/70B, we list only Qwen2.5-7B and Llama-3-70B).
+Cold start refers to the SFT/RSFT to learn reasoning skeletons, tool invocation, and answer formats.
+Outcome reward evaluates the correctness of the final answer (e.g., EM/F1), while format reward checks compliance with reasoning skeletons and parsing requirements (e.g., final answer and tool invocations formats).
+Additional reward designs are discussed in Section~\ref{ch3.2:reward}.